PROHIBITION ON STATE-FUNDED AND STATE-SPONSORED TRAVEL TO STATES WITH DISCRIMINATORY LAWS (ASSEMBLY BILL NO. 1887)

 The travel prohibition applies to state agencies, departments, boards, authorities, and commissions, including an agency, department, board, authority, or commission of the University of California, the Board of Regents of the University of California, and the California State University.
 (Gov. Code, § 11139.8, subd. (b).)

-The law also requires the Attorney General to develop, maintain, and post on her Internet Web site a current list of states that are subject to the travel ban.
+The law also requires the Attorney General to develop, maintain, and post on his Internet Web site a current list of states that are subject to the travel ban.
 (Gov. Code, § 11139.8, subd. (e).)

 States Subject to AB 1887’s Travel Prohibition